so61pi/examples/error-checklist/readme.rst

 - Don't create a gigantic error enum and use it everywhere.
 Instead, we should have multiple error enums and do mapping/grouping between them.
 Mapping/grouping usually happens when an error from lower layers is passed to higher layers.

-  Usually we can group fatal errors that users cannot really do anything about without making changes outside of our system into one enum variant.
-Other types of errors. each can be mapped to a seperate variant.
+  Usually we can group fatal errors that users cannot really do anything about without making changes outside of our system (e.g. db or io errors) into one enum variant.
+Other types of errors. each can be mapped to a seperate variant (e.g. missing input, invalid input).

 - Nesting errors is also an option.